 Warning Signs of Substance Abuse

 Identifying the warning signs of substance abuse is crucial for early intervention and support.
 Substance abuse can have detrimental effects on a person’s physical and mental well-being, relationships, and overall quality of life.
-By being aware of these warning signs, you can help yourself or someone you know seeks the necessary help and take steps towards recovery.
+By being aware of these warning signs, you can help yourself or someone you know seek the necessary help and take steps toward recovery.

 Below are five common warning signs of substance abuse: